chewytaro/ReadMe-Generator/README.md

   To use, simply activate it in terminal where you will be prompted with questions to answer.
 After answering questions, your ReadMe file will be generated for you.

 # Usage:
   Activate in terminal and answer prompted questions, afterwards a ReadMe will be generated for you.
+  Here is a link to a tutorial video: https://drive.google.com/file/d/12Hu_9kVetaWhO6G6mttAOR_lIUV86utS/view

 # Credits:
   Starter code provided by the UW  FullStack Bootcamp!